 I quickly discovered that, even more than my own independent writing, I enjoyed working closely with others to help perfect their unique message.

 After college, I joined the marketing team at Cengage, a global edtech company serving customers in more than 125 countries.
 I crafted all types of content — press releases, social media posts, email and newsletter copy, as well as ads and video scripts — for several of the company’s product lines.
 From SEO to SEM, I dug in with non-stop research.
 I enjoyed learning about all these different areas of product marketing.

-Soon I was the managing editor for three of the company’s blogs and overseeing several freelance writers and editors.
+I became managing editor for three of the company’s blogs and managed several freelance writers and editors.
 I took on more content work, building out customized style guides for multiple products.
 Although I enjoyed the broad marketing exposure, I wanted to narrow in on one area where I could become a true specialist.

-I considered the times when I most enjoyed my work and found a commonality: copy editing.
+I considered the times when I most enjoyed my work and found the commonality to be copy editing.

-Reviewing content for accuracy and readability is a skill many writers and editors have.
+Reviewing content for accuracy and readability is a skill I picked up on the job.
 However, the tools and techniques used by copy editors to identify and correct errors in spelling, grammar, punctuation, syntax, and usage require more in-depth training.
 So, I got to work pursuing a copy editing certificate from UC San Diego.

 The job posting felt like it was written just for me.
 After reading more about the Aha! culture and values, I stopped what I was doing and applied immediately.